Concordance homomorphisms from knot Floer homology: Notions from knot Floer homology

 \subsection{Results from knot Floer homology}

 We will be using several theorems about knot Floer homology in the present paper.
-The invariance of knot Floer homology in this setting means that for two Heegaard diagrams ${\mathcal {H}}_1$ and ${\mathcal {H}}_2$ representing the same knot $K$ the corresponding Maslov graded, Alexander filtered chain complexes $\CFKm ({\mathcal {H}}_1)$ and $\CFKm ({\mathcal {H}}_2)$ are Maslov graded, Alexander filtered chain homotopy equivalent.
-From now on, a representative of this chain homotopy type will be denoted by $\CFKm (K)$ (and similarly, by viewing the theory over $\Field [U, U^{-1}]$, a representative of that equivalence class will be denoted by $\CFKinf (K)$).
+The invariance of knot Floer homology in this setting means that for two Heegaard diagrams ${\mathcal {H}}_1$ and ${\mathcal {H}}_2$ representing the same knot $K$ the corresponding Maslov graded, Alexander filtered chain complexes $\fCFKm ({\mathcal {H}}_1)$ and $\fCFKm ({\mathcal {H}}_2)$ are Maslov graded, Alexander filtered chain homotopy equivalent.
+From now on, this filtered chain homotopy type will be denoted by $\fCFKm (K)$; similarly, we write $\fCFKinf(K)$ for the filtered chain homotopy type of the corresponding complex over $\Field[U,U^{-1}]$.
+We have the following K{\"u}nneth principle for connected sums: